 We'll only show a generic "lock" icon as the gallery thumbnail to protect your content, but you can choose a featured photo to select a different image to represent the gallery on your site.

-Tip: You can secure your entire SmugMug site with a password, too, and protect yourself from the bottom up.
+Tip: You can secure your entire SmugMug site with a password, too.

 Q: I want to set one password for a folder of galleries.